-With this RQ, we aim to investigate if we can boost \approachname's detection via augmenting the training dataset with obfuscated apps.
+\textbf{Can augmenting the training dataset with obfuscated samples help to discriminate malware?} With this RQ, we aim to investigate if we can boost \approachname's detection via augmenting the training dataset with obfuscated apps.
 Specifically, we examine if this data augmentation can improve: (1) Obfuscated malware detection, and (2) Malware detection.

 We conduct our experiments as follows: We split the non-obfuscated dataset into three subsets: 80\% for the training, 10\% for the validation, and 10\% for the test.
 We augment the training and the validation subsets with \texttt{X\%} of their obfuscated versions from the obfuscated dataset, with \texttt{X = \{25, 50, 75, 100\}}.
 As for the test dataset, we evaluate \approachname on both the non-obfuscated images and their obfuscated versions separately.
 Specifically, we assess whether augmenting the dataset with obfuscated apps can further enhance: (1) \approachname's performance on the detection of obfuscated malware reported in Table~\ref{tab:RQ3_scores} (the test set is the obfuscated samples), and (2) \approachname's effectiveness reported in Table~\ref{tab:RQ1_and_2_scores} (the test set contains non-obfuscated apps).